delingren/walle/remote_control.md

 * Middle section: `Select`, `Mode`, `Start`
 * A main IC, a transmission IC, and some passive components

-I have no use for the components.
-So let's heat up the PCB with a heat gun and remove everything.
+I have no use for the components except the two LEDs and their resistors.
+So let's heat up the PCB with a heat gun and remove them.
 I suspected all those buttons would be connected to the main IC in some way, forming a matrix.
 So I traced the PCB traces and determined the following connections.

 |           | col 1 | col 2 | col 3 | col 4 | col 5 | col 6 | col 7 | col 8 |
 |-----------|-------|-------|-------|-------|-------|-------|-------|-------|